eda-ricercatore/rosario-r/README.md

 [Toomey2014]
 	Toomey, D. *R for Data Science: Learn and explore the fundamentals of data science with R*.
 Community Experience Distilled.
 Packt Publishing, Birmingham, West Midlands, England, U.K., 2014.

+[Luke2015]
+	Luke, D. A. *A User’s Guide to Network Analysis in R*.
+Use R!
+Springer International Publishing Switzerland, Cham, Switzerland, 2015.